 Since Bulimia involves both physiological and psychological factors, it is best treated using a team approach.
-Psychotherapists, Medical Doctors and Registered Dieticians collaborate to treat the client on all levels: psychologically, emotionally and physically, with counseling, medical care, nutritional guidance, and medication as necessary.
-Antidepressant and other medication can sometimes be an aspect of proper treatment of bulimia.
-Psychotherapy using Cognitive Behavioral Therapy (CBT), and Dialectic Behavioral therapy (DBT), has been proven to be effective.
+Psychotherapists, Medical Doctors, and Registered Dieticians collaborate to treat the client on all levels: psychologically, emotionally and physically, with counseling, medical care, nutritional guidance, and medication as necessary.
+Antidepressant and other medication can sometimes be an aspect of proper treatment for bulimia.
+Psychotherapy using Cognitive Behavioral Therapy (CBT), and Dialectic Behavioral therapy (DBT), has been proven to be effective bulimia treatment.
 AT EDTC, we use this team approach and the many psycho-therapeutic methods in our skill set to help clients suffering from the symptoms and effects of bulimia.